aws-samples/amazon-connect-well-architected-lenses/README.md

 # Amazon Connect Well-Architected Lenses

 The Amazon Connect Well-Architected Lenses provide a way for customers to evaluate contact centers against best-practices created by AWS Experts.
 Building off the [AWS Well-Architected framework](https://aws.amazon.com/architecture/well-architected/), the Amazon Connect Well-Architected Lenses look at five of the well-architected pillars with questions specifically related to Amazon Connect deployments.
-Additionally, a Global Resillency feature specific lens is included to evaluate workloads using the Amazon Connect Global Resillency solution.
+Additionally, a Global Resiliency feature specific lens is included to evaluate workloads using the Amazon Connect Global Resiliency solution.

 ## What is the AWS Well-Architected Framework?
 The Well-Architected Framework is a set of questions and design principles across six pillars.
 (Operational Excellence, Security, Reliability, Performance Efficiency, Cost Optimization, and Sustainability)